Lumens Vs. Watts in Terms of Bulb Rating

 Lumens are the measurement of the output light brightness of lighting bulbs.
 A higher number of lumens will mean a higher brightness level and vice versa.
 It is a more accurate measuring unit than wattage and tells how the lighting fixture performs regardless of the electricity source.

 Lumens are now the prevalent measurement unit to judge the brightness of a light bulb.
-An easy example of the difference between different lighting technologies’ energy-saving aspects is that an incandescent bulb produces about 20 lumens per watt.
+An easy example of the difference between different lighting technologies’ energy-saving aspects is that an incandescent bulb produces 12.5–17.5 per watt.
 In contrast, an LED produces 100 lumens per watt.
-This drastic difference has changed the course of energy-saving debates.
+This drastic difference has changed the course of energy consumption debates.

 How to Convert Lumens to Watts?